 Further, the classic theory of supply and demand [58] suggest that scarce future water supply from climate change impacts will result in lower seasonal allocations to irrigation and environmental users driving higher water allocation/entitlement (i.e., permanent right) market prices, increasing motives to steal water.
 Evidence for this association has already been identified in countries such as Spain, Australia and the United States [8].
 Validation models to inform optimal deterrence and compliance measures remain absent from the sustainability literature [59].
 Harsher penalties may diminish cooperation [60], with graduated sanctions encouraging compliance [61].
 However, despite useful evidence in support of graduated water sanctions historically [in ancient Spain for example according to 57] lenient sanctions violate Laffont’s [62] compliance-cost calculus framework, which seeks to limit rents captured by agents by imposing profit-reducing or performance worsening outcomes; that is, harsher penalties.

 High water allocation prices may also undermine the effectiveness of fixed penalties where the value of water productively or on the market may far exceed any financial burden from being caught stealing.
 This reinforces the need to incorporate the often rapid and dynamic context for water supply and demand where sanctions established in normal supply-demand states (i.e., high probability of occurrence and experience by all users) may underestimate the rents that can accrue during scarcity events (i.e., drought events with a higher probability of theft incentives).
-As such, Morrison [63] argues optimal Court systems penalize contract breaches (e.g., actions that ignore delivery constraints and legal extraction conditions) by imposing fines equal to the harm done, but establishing atharm is never straightforward.
-The complex nature of this topic area required an application of three methods as follows:
+As such, Morrison [63] argues optimal court systems penalize contract breaches (e.g., actions that ignore delivery constraints and legal extraction conditions) by imposing fines equal to the legal harm done, but establishing that harm is never straightforward.
+The complex nature of this topic area and the identification of a suitable framework required an application of three methods as follows:

-An updated review of changes to state water theft legislation, sanctions, and penalty-setting mechanisms using Bricknell [1] as a format to replicate using recent case history (mostly from NSW) for outcome details.
+An updated review of changes to State water theft legislation, sanctions, and penalty-setting mechanisms using Bricknell [1] as a format to replicate using recent case history (mostly from NSW) for outcome details.
 A review of water theft legislative provisions was last conducted by Bricknell [1] as part of a larger exploration of environmental crime, providing a useful template for us to follow and update.

 A practical understanding of the penalty setting process for water theft cases and what factors are considered, if available.
-Given the theoretical advantages to theft harm assessment from higher severity, couple those penalty setting criteria to allocation and water market price data to establish a historic compilation of non-zero value annual state water allocation data [see for example 42] and linked market prices from the national Bureau of Meteorology water resources database [7] for sMDB areas.
+Given the theoretical advantages to theft harm assessment from higher severity, coupling those penalty setting criteria to allocation and water market price data to establish a historic compilation of non-zero value annual State water allocation data [see for example 42] and linked market prices from the national Bureau of Meteorology water resources database [7] for sMDB areas.
 This allows us to calculate weighted average prices under different state of nature outcomes (i.e., dry versus normal supply conditions).
-We can then test if the application of a weighted average state water allocation price at the time of the offence would be valid for setting commercial and environmental harm values and practical evidence for increased severity where warranted.
+We can then test if the application of a weighted average State water allocation price at the time of the offence would be valid for setting commercial and environmental harm values and practical evidence for increased severity where warranted.

 Simple modelling of expected climate change reductions to runoff levels in the sMDB via publicly-available modelling platforms [64, 65] and previous climate change impacts assessments for and by the Garnaut Review [43, 44] to provide a perspective on the urgency of legislative consistency.
 This last analytical approach is critical because, while it may be easy to blame climate change for harm to the environment, Raju et al. [66] argue there is more likely to be an association between climate change impact vulnerability and a propensity for ecosystems to be harmed via illegal activity.